kbhuang188/kbhuang188.github.io/_pages/advisor.md

     </a>
     <figcaption>
       <div class="photo-title">你好，我是黃凱斌！</div>
-      <div class="photo-desc"> Dr. Kaibin Huang has been an assistant professor of Business Administration (since 2021) at Fu Jen Catholic University.
-In addition, he was the Section Manager of the Taiwan Testing and Certification Center, Taiwan (ETC).
-He has led a series of renewable energy power forecast and analysis
-      projects to investigate the renewable energy forecast technique, develop an intelligent energy monitoring system, and improve the Taiwan Renewable Certificate (T-REC) validating mechanism.
-His research focuses on Management Science, Service Science and Operations Management, Big data, and AI in smart manufacturing and digital transformation.
+      <div class="photo-desc"> Dr. Kai-Bin Huang received his Ph.D. in Industrial Engineering and Management from National Chiao Tung University in 2009.
+He is currently an Assistant Professor in the Department of Business Administration at Fu Jen Catholic University.
+Before joining academia, Dr. Huang served as a Section Manager at the Taiwan Testing and Certification Center (ETC), where he gained extensive experience in quality engineering, certification systems, and industry-oriented projects.
+His recent research and advisory work focus on data analytics and intelligent decision-making to improve operational efficiency and decision quality.
+He has led multiple renewable energy forecasting and analytics projects, including the development of intelligent energy monitoring systems and the enhancement of the Taiwan Renewable Energy Certificate (T-REC) validation mechanism.
+Dr. Huang’s research interests span Management Science, Service Science and Operations Management, Big Data analytics, and Artificial Intelligence applications in smart manufacturing, energy systems, and digital transformation.
 </div>
     </figcaption>
   </figure>
 </div>

-**Assistant Professor / 指導教授**
-Kai-Bin Huang（黃凱斌）<br>
-Department of Business Administration  <br>
-Fu Jen Catholic University <br>

 **Research Interests / 研究領域：**
 Machine Learning and Deep Learning Applications, Operations Research and Service Science, Quality Engineering and Quality Management, Data Science for ESG and Renewable Energy Data and Policy Analysis <br>